pymc-devs/pymc-examples/myst_nbs/ode_models/ODE_with_manual_gradients.myst.md

 ## The probabilistic model

-I have now got all the ingredients needed in order to define the probabilistic model in PyMC3.
+I have now got all the ingredients needed in order to define the probabilistic model in PyMC.
 As I have mentioned previously I will set up the probabilistic model with the exact same likelihood and priors used in the Stan example.
 The observed data is defined as follows:

 $$\log (\boldsymbol{Y(t)}) = \log (\boldsymbol{X(t)}) + \eta(t),$$